fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ```

-The component contains two buttons but since [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) returns the <i>first</i> matching button, we happen to get the button that we wanted.
+The component contains two buttons, but since [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) returns the <i>first</i> matching button, we happen to get the button that we wanted.

 Let's also add a test that can be used to verify that the visible content can be hidden by clicking the second button of the component: